ee292d/labs/lab0/README.md

 ## Remote or Local Development?

 The easiest way to use a Raspberry Pi is to connect it to a full-size monitor, keyboard, and mouse.
-This lets you run code editors directly on the desktop, configure the Wifi with a GUI, and execute commands in a terminal.
+This lets you run a code editor directly on the desktop, configure the Wifi with a GUI, and execute commands in a terminal.

 This does make the setup very hard to move around though, which isn't great